alphagov/performanceplatform-documentation/about.rst

 ===============
 Get a dashboard
 ===============
-If you work on a government service, we can help you create a dashboard.
+If you work on a government service, we can help you create a :term:`dashboard`.
 Find out how your service is performing and how it can be improved.